-· Use the industry name and title of your most desired customer
+- Use the industry name and title of your most desired customer

-The Front Row Podcast for Entrepreneurs Women in Wealth Management
+The Front Row Podcast for Entrepreneurs

+Women in Wealth Management

-Use an industry specific how-to
+- Industry specific how-to

-Building Great Teams in Healthcare Partners in Renewable Energy
+Building Great Teams in Healthcare

+The Literacy Teacher's Life

-Combine how to + what you do for your clients
+- How to + what your client does

+Profitable Web Design

-The Uncluttered Office Podcast Creating Workplace Programs for Moms
+Creating Workplace Programs for Moms

 Use primary keywords and phrases.
-If you are well-known in your industry, it can be helpful to use your name as well.
+If you are well-known in your industry it can be helpful to use your name as well.